-The most common neck injury after a car accident, whiplash causes the neck to snap and overextend.
+Whiplash is the most common neck injury after a car accident and is caused by the jolt of impact, which causes the neck to snap and overextend.

 Spinal Cord Q&A

-When yourself or a loved one has suffered a spinal injury, we understand you can have a lot of questions.
-We’ve provided answers to some of the commonly asked questions here.
+If you or a loved one has suffered a spinal injury, we understand how much uncertainty and how many questions can arise.
+We’ve provided answers to some of the most commonly asked questions here.